-British Parliament Returns To Work In The Gathering Shadow Of Brexit
+Boris Johnson Trades Challenges With Lawmakers In Raucous Return To Parliament

 As for what they plan to do next, Johnson's allies carefully watched their words in front of lawmakers.
 Martin Callanan, the minister of state for exiting the EU, said "the government will of course abide by the law" when it comes to requesting a delay if things come to that.
 But when pressed about a report that Johnson may send a second letter to the EU, along with the delay request, that would seek to dissuade the bloc from granting another delay, Callanan said, "We write all sorts of letters to all sorts of people, all of the time."

-"I'm sure letter-writing will continue even in [the event of] no deal," he said.
-"And I can go no further that to repeat what I've said, which is of course we are a law-abiding government."
+"I'm sure letter writing will continue even in [the event of] no deal," he said.
+"And I can go no further that to repeat what I've said, which is, of course, we are a law-abiding government."